EmeryCSI/csi234-guidedactivity5/README.md

 2. Make note of the folder where you cloned the repository.
 3. Click "Show in Explorer" to open the repository folder.
 4. Inside of this folder, create a "Screenshots" folder.
 This is where you will save your screenshots for this assignment.
-5. Iclude your SQL Queries in a .SQL file inside of the repository.
+5. Include your SQL Queries in a .SQL file inside of the repository.

 ## Guided Activity 5: Let's create some dummy data to work with.